rofyfirm/EFI-Clover-A456URK/README.md

  For use it, just simply put the EFI folder to your EFI partition. for activating the Wi-Fi with AR9565 module, you could put the kexts from /L/E to your /Library/Extensions.

- To fix the microphone, run the install.command file that located in Jack_Fix directory
+ To fix the microphone, run the install.command file that located in Jack_Fix directory.
+Then, reboot your machine to take the effect.

  My system properties are:\
  CPU : Intel i5-7200U Kabylake\